faco400/Node_Training_HW9/README.md

 3. **Graph Algorithms**: Implement algorithms to find the shortest path between two vertices in a graph using both Dijkstra's algorithm and Breadth-First Search (BFS).

 4. **Linked List Cycle**: Implement a function to detect if a linked list has a cycle.
 Use Floyd's Cycle Detection Algorithm (Tortoise and Hare algorithm) to solve this problem efficiently.

+### **Part 3: Demonstration**

+1. **Usage Demonstration**: Create instances of your data structures and demonstrate their usage with sample data.
+Show how the algorithms you implemented can solve practical problems using these data structures.

+### **Part 4: Documentation**

+1. **Documentation**: Provide clear and concise comments and documentation for your code.
+Explain the purpose of each data structure, method, and algorithm.
+Describe how the algorithms work and their time complexity.

 # Documentation